 *** Beginning January 1, 2023, 15 of the 30 required CE units must be obtained directly from NASMM conferences or courses.

-*** Beginning January 1, 2024 and thereafter, 25 units of the 45 required CE units must be obtained directly from NASMM conferences or courses.
+*** Beginning January 1, 2024 and thereafter, 25 units of the 45 required CE units must be obtained directly from NASMM conferences or other NASMM courses.

 That is, your submitted documentation (proof) to support your certification renewal must fall within the last 3-year period, e.g. you may not submit coursework from the NASMM 2019 conference in 2023.
 In 2023, all documentation must be from 2020 & forward.
 In 2024, it must be dated 2021 or forward, etc.